nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 To install `aircrack-ng` on Fedora, simply run `yum install aircrack-ng` in the command line.

 We'll also need to set up monitor mode in our wireless network adapter.
+Monitor mode allows the wireless network interface to capture all wireless traffic.
+This means we'll be able to see nearby wireless access points and devices connected to each one.
 Keep in mind that not all network adapters support this mode, and you might need a USB wireless adapter specifically used in penetration testing.

 To set the network adapter to monitor mode, first find the name of the interface as your system detects it.
 You can see this using `ifconfig`.
 In my case, the interface name is `wlp2s0`.
 Now I can set it to monitor mode using the following commands: